limegimlet/data_viz/README.md

 To summarize:

-* 4 out of 4 clearly understood the overall message.
+* All 4 clearly understood the overall message.
 * However, only 1 out of 4 liked the animation.
 The other 3 were puzzled why it couldn't be static.
 * 1 person really liked the changing y-axis, another hated it.
 * 1 person didn't understand that bubble size represented group size.